PeterZs/OptCuts/README.md

 * OptCuts.xcodeproj: XCode project file
 * build.py: a python script to automatically building OptCuts using cmake
 * batch.py: a python script to automatically run a batch of examples provided under input/
+* batch_RSP.py: a python script to automatically run a batch of regional seam placement examples provided under input/RSP/
 * display.py: a python script to automatically generate html files for display results
 * input/: input meshes
 * output/: (will be created) contains output of each input in separate subfolders